m0ga0/python-project-template/README.rst

 .. end-badges

 This project is used as a python project / library template.
-It solves the problem that how we can quickly build a new business-oriented python project with modern python management tools or libs.
+It solves the problem how we can quickly build a new business-oriented python project with modern python management tools or libs.
 The project provides below basic dev env tools: